 Fujifilm GF 250mm f/4 R LM OIS WR

 Fujifilm GFX cameras have never been built with sports and fast action in mind, so while the focal length might lend itself to these subjects, I doubt many people will be considering it for this purpose.
-Instead, this lens should primarily be considered by landscape and nature photographers who gravitate to compositions that include heavily compressed elements or heavily isolated subjects.
+Instead, this lens should primarily be considered by landscape and nature photographers who gravitate to compositions that include heavily compressed distant elements or heavily isolated subjects.
 Myself, I’m a real sucker for layered and compressed mountains in my landscape shots.
 If I were a full-time Fujifilm GFX shooter, this lens would be in my kit for that reason.

 What about shooting wildlife with the GF 250mm?
-Using the GF 1.4x teleconverter gets you close to a 300mm focal length in full-frame terms.
-While this isn’t going to be a long enough focal length for tight animal portraits, it is definitely enough to create beautiful images of large mammals within a landscape.
+Adding the GF 1.4x teleconverter, the subsequent 350mm focal length gets you close to a 300mm focal length in full-frame terms.
+While this won’t be a long enough focal length for tight animal portraits, it is definitely enough to create beautiful images of large mammals within a landscape.
 For example, I’m thinking of elephants in Tanzania or a pride of lions on the Serengeti.
 When paired with one of the 100MP Fujifilm GFX cameras, this would also give you a significant ability to crop in on your subject.
-I would not buy this lens primarily for wildlife.
-Still, I’d consider taking it on a safari, paired with a Fujifilm GFX 100S as a second body alongside a Sony camera that had a more traditional 400mm or 600mm on it.

-Fujifilm GF 250mm f/4 R LM OIS WR Price Check:
+Fujifilm GF 500mm f/5.6 R LM OIS WR

 Fujifilm GF 1.4X TC WR Teleconverter